ImperialCollegeLondon/sharpy/README.md

 cd !$
 ```

-1. Clone `SHARPy` in the working folder, if you agree with the license in
+1. Clone `sharpy` in the working folder, if you agree with the license in
 `license.txt`
 ```bash
 git clone http://github.com/fonsocarre/sharpy